The full-body armor is simple as diamond. No horns or decorative swirls distract from its function. It exists to protect, not to entertain.

 Colgrevance rubs his padded linens with the edge of his shield.
 “I’m fantasizing about a clean victory.”
 He sighs.
 “But valor doesn’t wait for armor to be donned.
 Not before dawn.”

 Jim grips Gurgala’s shoulders and pulls her to the other women.
-“I see you gentlemen have sticks of propriety stuck up your rears!”
+“I see you gentlemen have sticks of propriety stuck up your arses!”
 He shoos the ladies back onto the ship.
 “I can understand that.”
 Spinning his cane, he snorts.
 “Don’t respect it, though.”

 “We’ll allow you to leave, now.”
 Colgrevance lowers his sword.
 “Don’t come back.”